woxuankai/about_me/cv.md

 ## PROJECT EXPERIENCES

+- *Software tools for analysis of knee joint cartilage and its clinical application* (Shanghai Scientific Research Plan Project)
+  - Advisor: Dr. Qian Wang
+  - Responsible for segmentation of bones and cartilages from knee MR images, classification of osteoarthritis of knee from MR images, cartilage development analysis, and GUI development.

 - *Segmentation of dynamic cardiac MR images using multi-altas method* (undergraduate dissertation) [Source Code/ Thesis](https://github.com/woxuankai/cardiacMRISeg/)
   - Advisor: Prof. Chunming Li
-  - Segment left ventricular using multi-altas method.
+  - Segmentation of left ventricular using multi-altas method.

 - *Efficient implementation of bio-visual computing model and its application in image and video processing* [Source Code](https://github.com/woxuankai/HDR/)